doc4d/docs/docs/ViewPro/method-list.md

 #### Description

-The `VP REMOVE SHEET` command <!-- REF #_method_.VP REMOVE SHEET.Summary -->removes the sheet of with the specified `index` from the document loaded in `vpAreaName`<!-- END REF -->.
+The `VP REMOVE SHEET` command <!-- REF #_method_.VP REMOVE SHEET.Summary -->removes the sheet with the specified *index* from the document loaded in *vpAreaName*<!-- END REF -->.

-In `vpAreaName`, pass the name of the 4D View Pro area.
+In *vpAreaName*, pass the name of the 4D View Pro area.

-In `index`, pass the index of the sheet to remove.

-If the passed index does not exist, the command does nothing.
+In *index*, pass the index of the sheet to remove.
+If the passed *index* does not exist, the command does nothing.

 >Indexing starts at 0.

 #### Example

 The document currently has three sheets:

 ![](assets/en/ViewPro/vp-sheet-3.png)